 A nonmatriculant is a student who is registered for classes at Notre Dame, but who has not yet been formally admitted to a program.
 Students seeking graduate certification and recertification as well as adult students who are taking classes for personal enrichment often register as nonmatriculants.
 Limits as to the number of courses completed as a nonmatriculant are listed in the UG/GRA catalogs.

 A student may choose to take one graded elective course in any semester for a Pass/Fail grade with a maximum of our Pass ("P") grades for graduation.
 A Pass grade for the course is not computed in the student's grade point average, but the credits earned are counted as credits toward graduation.
 However, a Fail ("F") grade for the course will be included in the student's grade point average.

 In order to graduate with honors, a student may not graduate with more than four courses with Pass grades.
 (Petitioning for credit, standardized testing and transfer credit are not counted in toward this limit.)
-Notification of the choice to take an elective course for a Pass/Fail grade must be filed with the registrar's office before the deadline for course withdrawal.
+Notification of the choice to take an elective course for a Pass/Fail grade must be filed with the registrar's office before the end of the drop/add period.
 The Pass/Fail option is irrevocable.

 Course prerequisites are indicated in the course schedule booklet.
 When not satisfied, the permission of the instructor is required.